ekunazanu/ekunazanu.foo/content/more.md

 ### Privacy Policy

-There is no analytics done on this website because I'm already aware of my target demographic, aka [Arhya](https://arhya.codes).
+There is no analytics done on this website because I'm already aware of my target demographic, [Anubrat](https://anubratbora.me).
 The TLDR is I do not collect your personal information; I simply don't care enough about you, sorry.
 This entire subsection is irrelevant.
 I cannot speak for the platforms hosting this site though.

 ### Disclaimer